 Total space: 124832 bytes

-The file size for no_persist_D.h5 is about 6000 bytes smaller than the file size for no_persist_A.h5 was after Session 3 of Scenario A. This is because the HDF5 library was able to reuse some of the free space it was tracking when all of the object manipulations took place in a single session. no_persist_D.h5, created in Scenario D, still has a substantial amount of unaccounted space (117976 bytes) – almost 95% of the total file space.
+The file size for no_persist_D.h5 is about 6000 bytes smaller than the file size for no_persist_A.h5 after Session 3 of Scenario A. This is because the HDF5 library was able to reuse some of the free space it was tracking when all of the object manipulations took place in a single session. no_persist_D.h5, created in Scenario D, still has a substantial amount of unaccounted space (117976 bytes) – almost 95% of the total file space.

 Comparing file space information for persist_C.h5 (Scenario C) and no_persist_D.h5 (Scenario D), no_persist_D.h5 is a bit smaller.
 For both files, the library’s free-space manager tracks the free space resulting from the deletion of dset2, and reuses the free space for the addition of dset5.
-Looking at the size of file metadata for the two files, the greater amount of file metadata in persist_C.h5 is due to the extra metadata needed to keep free space information persistent when the file is closed.
-This demonstrates that using strategy ALL, as was done for no_persist_D.h5 has some saving in file space compared to strategy ALL_PERSIST when the HDF5 object manipulation occurs in a single session.
+Looking at the size of the file metadata for the two files, the greater amount of file metadata in persist_C.h5 is due to the extra metadata needed to keep free space information persistent when the file is closed.
+This demonstrates that using strategy ALL, as was done for no_persist_D.h5, has some saving in file space compared to strategy ALL_PERSIST when the HDF5 object manipulation occurs in a single session.
 The exact amount of space savings will depend on the number and size of HDF5 objects that are added and deleted, as well as on the value of the free-space section threshold and other advanced tuning parameters.

 Scenario E: AGGR_VFD Strategy in Single Session